RiccardoZanaboni/sensor-pattern-analysis/README.md

 ![image](https://user-images.githubusercontent.com/48378307/167291875-0d4e54ca-9cbb-4f48-b3bd-7c85ccb58d79.png)

 Although the filter differs greatly from the correct configuration, it is **able to obtain a reconstruction of the topology** of the house in question through the path given by the highest probability out of the filter moment by moment.
-To improve this task an initial time window is exploited in order to obtain a reconstruction of the topology as correct as possible,then the topology is updated at each instant on the basis of the reconstructed adjacencies until the end of the simulation.This is called **Dynamic Filter**.
+To improve this task an initial time window is exploited in order to obtain a reconstruction of the topology as correct as possible,then the topology is updated at each instant on the basis of the reconstructed adjacencies until the end of the simulation.
+This is called **Dynamic Filter**.

 Once the execution of the dynamic filter is finished, the last topology matrix obtained dynamically is displayed through a pair of heatmaps.
 In the first, the real existing adjacencies are shown in green, introducing a color scale from the lightest green for the lowest probabilities to the darkest green for the highest ones.Similarly, non-existent adjacencies are shown in red, introducing a color scale from the lightest red for the lowest probabilities to the darkest red for the highest ones.